haoxiangsnr/spiking-fullsubnet/_sources/getting_started/installation.md.txt

     pip install -r requirements.txt
     ```

 4. We integrated all the audio signal processing tools into a package named `audiozen`.
-We will install the `audiozen` package in the following steps.
-First, we will install the `audiozen` package in editable mode.
+We will install the `audiozen` package in editable mode.
 By installing in editable mode, we can call `audiozen` package in everywhere of code, e.g, in `recipes` and `tools` folders.
 In addition, we are able to modify the source code of `audiozen` package directly.
 Any changes to the original package would reflect directly in your conda environment.
     ```shell
     cd audiozen